 Framingham Water Department launched a comprehensive Lead Service Replacement Program in 2005 and replaced their final LSL in April 2016.
 For the program, the Town investigated service line material and coordinated with property owners to conduct full LSL replacements.

 The Lansing Board of Water & Light launched a program in 2004 to remove all LSLs in its water system.
-In December 2016, the BWL removed the last of 12,150 lead service lines at a total cost of $44.5 million.
-The water utility took ownership of all water service lines, from the main to the meter, in 1927.
+In December 2016, the BWL removed the last of 12,150 lead service lines at a total cost of $44.5million.
+The water utility owns the service line, from the main to the meter, in Lansing.

 Madison launched a lead service replacement program in 2001 and finished the removal of 8,000 lines by 2011.
 To ensure full replacement, the council passed an ordinance mandating homeowners replace privately-owned LSLs.
-Madison Water Utility offered to pay residents half the cost of replacement – up to $1,000 – to ease the financial burden.
-In 2016, the water utility raised the reimbursement amount up to $1,500.
+Madison Water Utility offered to pay residents half the cost of replacement – up to $1,500 – to ease the financial burden.

 Sioux Falls, South Dakota began a proactive approach to replacing LSLs in the community in 2016.
 Previously, the Public Works Water Division had replaced LSLs during water main reconstruction activities.
 Between 2016 and 2017, the utility removed 230 LSLs and removed the final lead service in August 2017.

 In 1992, the Springfield Water and Sewer Commission began a proactive program to remove all LSLs from the water system.
 By November 2005, the Commission had successfully replaced all known LSLs.